-For the gas Cherenkov and the lead-glass detector, a full recording of their output ADC data is not feasible at the expected high rate.
-Instead their signals are 113 passed through discriminators and logic units to form preliminary electron and 114 pion triggers.
-Particle identification is fulfilled by the use of discriminators for 115 both the lead-glass and the Cherenkov detectors and proper settings of their thresh-116 olds.
-These preliminary triggers are then combined with the scintillator triggers 117 and Cherenkov signals to form the final electron and pion triggers, which are then 118 sent to scalers to record the event counts and offline used to form asymmetries 119 $A = (n_R - n_L)/(n_R + n_L)$, where $n{R(L)}$ is the integrated rate of the triggers normalized to the integrated beam charge for the right(R) and left(L) handed spin states 121 (helicity) of the incident electron beam.
-The scalers that count triggers and beam 122 charge are integrated over the helicity period, which was flipped pseudo-randomly 123 at 30 Hz per the experimental technique used by the HAPPEX experiments [13].
-124 direction) has 48 blocks arranged in a 2×24 array, with the longest dimension of the blocks aligned perpendicular to the particle trajectory.
-For the two blocks 129 in each row, only the ends facing outward are read out by photo-multiplier tubes 130 (PMTs) and the other ends of the two blocks were facing each other and not read 131 out.
-Therefore the preshower detector had 48 output channels.
-All preshower blocks 132 were individually wrapped to prevent light leak.
-The preshower and the shower de-133 tectors in the Left HRS are similar to the preshower detector on the Right HRS 134 except that for each detector there are 34 blocks arranged in a 2×17 array.
-The 135 shower detector in the Right HRS had 75 blocks arranged in a 5×15 array with the 136 longest dimension of the blocks aligned along the trajectory of scattered particles.
-137 PMTs are attached to each block of the Right shower detector on one end only, giving 75 output channels.
-139
+For the gas Cherenkov and the lead-glass detector, a full recording of their out-113 put ADC data is not feasible at the expected high rate.
+Instead their signals are 114 passed through discriminators and logic units to form preliminary electron and 115 pion triggers.
+Particle identification is fulfilled by the use of discriminators for 116 both the lead-glass and the Cherenkov detectors and proper settings of their thresh-117 olds.
+These preliminary triggers are then combined with the scintillator triggers 118 and Cherenkov signals to form the final electron and pion triggers, which are then 119 sent to scalers to record the event counts and offline used to form asymmetries 120 $A = (n_R - n_L)/(n_R + n_L)$, where $n{R(L)}$ is the integrated rate of the triggers normal-121 ized to the integrated beam charge for the right(R) and left(L) handed spin states (helicity) of the incident electron beam.
+The scalers that count triggers and beam 123 charge are integrated over the helicity period, which was flipped pseudo-randomly at 30 Hz per the experimental technique used by the HAPPEX experiments [9].
+125

 For HRS the two layers of the lead-glass detector are called "preshower" and "shower" detectors, respectively.
-The preshower blocks in the Right HRS (the spectrometer located to the right side of the beamline when viewed along the beam
+The preshower blocks in the Right HRS (the spectrometer located to the right side of the beamline when viewed along the beam direction) has 48 blocks arranged in a 2×24 array, with the longest dimension of the blocks aligned perpendicular to the particle trajectory.
+For the two blocks in each row, only the ends facing outward are read out by photo-multiplier tubes